-Drawing on both my professional expertise and personal experience, I offer a unique blend of empathy, practical knowledge, and a deep understanding of human resilience.
-I create a warm, culturally sensitive, and client-centered therapeutic space, personalizing care to meet your needs and values.
-My approach integrates evidence-based therapies—including Cognitive Behavioral Therapy (CBT), Acceptance and Commitment Therapy (ACT), and mindfulness practices.
+Drawing on both professional expertise and personal experience, I bring a unique blend of empathy, practical insight, and a deep understanding of human resilience.
+I create a warm, culturally sensitive, and client-centered space, with care tailored to your individual needs and values.
+My approach is strengths-based and integrates evidence-based therapies such as Cognitive Behavioral Therapy (CBT), Acceptance and Commitment Therapy (ACT), mindfulness practices, and Motivational Interviewing.

-Clinically, I specialize in anxiety, depression, stress management, grief, interpersonal relationships, spirituality, and life transitions.
-As a certified coach trained in Modern Elder Academy’s (MEA) Navigating Transitions framework, I also support clients through a research-based model that combines longevity science with intentional living practices.
-Whether through counseling or coaching, I work collaboratively with clients to highlight their strengths, foster growth, and cultivate meaningful lives.
+Clinically, I specialize in life transitions, anxiety, depression, stress management, grief, interpersonal relationships, and spirituality.
+As a certified Transitional Intelligence coach trained in the Modern Elder Academy’s (MEA) Navigating Transitions framework, I also support clients through research-based models that blends longevity science with intentional living practices.
+Whether through counseling or coaching, I work collaboratively with you to highlight your strengths, foster growth, and help you create a meaningful, fulfilling life.

 BSW: Gordon College, 1997